bdelanghe/git-ast/docs/ROADMAP.md

 # Project Roadmap

-The project is divided into phases, focusing on building foundational capabilities first using the clean/smudge filter architecture.
+The project is divided into phases, focusing on building foundational capabilities first using the clean/smudge filter architecture. **For strategic context, timelines, and management plan, see [STRATEGY_MEMO.md](./STRATEGY_MEMO.md).**

 ## Phase 1: Basic AST Parsing & Clean/Smudge POC (Current Focus - Effort: Medium)